saffroncoin/csfrd/docs/API.rst

 - 4381030000 = 43.8103 (if divisible asset)
 - 4381030000 = 4381030000 (if indivisible asset)

-**NOTE:** XCP and BTC themselves are divisible assets, and thus are listed in satoshis.
+**NOTE:** cSFR and SFR themselves are divisible assets, and thus are listed in satoshis.

 .. _floats: